Accelerated Bachelor of Science in Nursing

 Applicant selection is based upon:

-- Test of Essential Academic Skills (TEAS V) - The score of the TEAS V is ranked.
+- Test of Essential Academic Skills (TEAS) - The "BSN Program Percentile Rank" score is used for admission ranking.

 Questions related to this degree program should be addressed to: